ganesh2427/recognition/README.md

 # Recognition: Face Recognition System

-Recognition is a Python-based face recognition system that uses AWS S3 for image storage, MySQL for database management, and various Python libraries for face detection and recognition.
-This project is designed to identify and match faces from images.
+## Project Description
+This project is a face verification system that uses the Eden AI API to compare facial images and determine if they belong to the same person.
+Users can register, list, delete, and verify faces using static image inputs, with local image storage and optional AWS S3 integration for remote backups.
+Instead of running face recognition locally, the system offloads the comparison task to Eden AI’s cloud-based API, enabling accurate and scalable verification without the need for a heavy deep learning model on-device.
+The codebase is modular and includes separate scripts for each operation, along with structured logging for monitoring and debugging.
+While the system currently works with uploaded images, it is flexible and can be extended to support real-time webcam-based input if needed.
+This makes it suitable for lightweight deployments in secure authentication, user onboarding, or ID verification systems.
+The design prioritizes clarity, modularity, and cloud compatibility for real-world use.
+## Table Of Contents

 ## Features